Call us now:

 Table of Contents

-What is the Condominium Act?
+What is the Condominium Act in Thailand?

-The Condominium Act, officially known as the Condominium Act B.E.
+The Condominium act in Thailand, officially known as the Condominium Act B.E.
 2522 (1979), is a legal framework that governs the ownership and management of condominium properties in Thailand.
 Enacted to regulate the real estate market, the Act outlines the rights and obligations of condominium owners, both Thai nationals and foreigners.
 The Condominium Act was introduced to standardize condominium development and ownership, providing clear legal guidelines to protect all parties involved in the real estate market.

-Foreign ownership quota under the Condominium Act
+Foreign ownership quota under the Condominium Act in Thailand

 - Quota Limit: Foreign nationals can own up to 49% of the total floor area of all units in a condominium project.